Modernisation need of hour in agriculture sector: PM Modi | Headlines

 Modernisation in the agriculture sector is the need of the hour as already a lot of time has been lost, Prime Minister Narendra Modi said on Sunday.

-In his monthly Mann Ki Baat programme, Modi also hailed the world's largest vaccination programme being carried out in India against COVID-19, and stressed on ''dawai bhi, kadai bhi'' (medicines as well as strict preventive measures).
+In his monthly Mann Ki Baat radio address, Modi also hailed the world's largest vaccination programme being carried out in India against the COVID-19 and stressed on ''dawai bhi, kadai bhi'' (medicines as well as strict preventive measures).

+He hailed the 'taali-thaali' campaign and lighting of diyas last year, saying it had touched the hearts of 'corona warriors'.

+''That is the very reason they resolutely held on the whole year, without tiring, without halting.
+Steadfastly, they endured to save the life of each and every citizen of the country,'' Modi said.

-Asserting that adopting modern practices in the agriculture sector is imperative, he said in every aspect of life newness, modernisation is essential.
+Asserting that adopting modern practices in the agriculture sector is imperative, he said in every aspect of life, newness and modernisation are essential.

 ''In India's agriculture sector, modernisation is the need of the hour.
 It has been delayed and we have already lost a lot of time,'' the prime minister said in his 75th episode of Mann Ki Baat.

-''In order to create new employment opportunities in the agriculture sector, to increase farmers' income, it is equally important to adopt new alternatives, innovations along with traditional agricultural practices,'' he said.
+''To create new employment opportunities in agriculture, to increase farmers' income, it is equally important to adopt new alternatives and innovations along with traditional agricultural practices,'' he said.

 The country has witnessed this during the white revolution and bee farming is also emerging as one such alternative, he said.